Ravidas

 Ravidas or Raidas was an Indian mystic poet-saint of the Bhakti movement during the 15th to 16th century CE.
-Venerated as a guru (teacher) in the modern regions of Uttar Pradesh, Bihar, Rajasthan, Gujarat, Maharashtra, Madhya Pradesh, Punjab, and Haryana, he was a poet, social reformer and spiritual figure.
+Venerated as a guru (spiritual teacher) in the modern regions of Uttar Pradesh, Bihar, Rajasthan, Gujarat, Maharashtra, Madhya Pradesh, Punjab, and Haryana, he was a poet, social reformer and spiritual figure.

 The life details of Ravidas are uncertain and contested.
-Scholars believe he was born in 1433 CE.
+Some scholars believe he was born in 1433 CE.
 He taught removal of social divisions of caste and gender, and promoted unity in the pursuit of personal spiritual freedom.

 Ravidas's devotional verses were included in the Sikh scriptures known as Guru Granth Sahib.
 The Panch Vani text of the Dadu Panthi tradition within Hinduism also includes numerous poems of Ravidas.
 He is also the central figure within the Ravidassia religious movement.

-Life
+Mainstream Sikhs consider him to be a bhagat whilst break-away Ravidassias consider him to be a guru.

+Dates

-The details of Guru Ravidas's life are not well known.
-Scholars state he was born in 1377 CE and died in 1528 CE in Banaras at the age of 151 years.
+The details of Ravidas's life are not well known.
+The birth date Ravidas has been a subject of discussion among scholars and devotees, as historical records from the 14th–15th century are limited.
+Different traditions and sources provide varying years for his birth.Some scholars state he was born in 1377 CE and died in 1528 CE in Banaras at the age of 151 years.
+Others, such as Amaresh Datta, claim he was born in 1267 and died in 1335.

+The Rajput princess and Bhakti saint, Mira Bai (1498–1547 CE), is recorded in multiple traditions as a devoted disciple of Ravidas.
+This disciple-guru relationship, mentioned in historical and literary sources, indicates that Ravidass must have been alive after 1498 CE and actively guiding his followers when Mirabai reached adulthood, around the time of her marriage in 1516.
+The connection between Ravidas and Mirabai helps scholars place his lifetime within the late 15th and early 16th centuries.